jsdclxvi/Reforestation/README.md

-## What did the left eye say to the right eye?
-Between us, something smells!
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.